Key takeaways

 Are credit card rewards taxable?

-Stay on top of your crypto card transactions
+Stay on top of your debit card transactions

 Cryptocurrency tax software like CoinLedger can help.
-The platform integrates with card providers like Coinbase and Crypto.com to automatically record transactions.
-Once you have your data synchronized, you’ll be able to file your tax report in minutes.
+The platform integrates with card providers like Coinbase and Crypto.com to automatically import your transactions.
+Once you have your data synchronized, you’ll be able to generate a complete crypto tax report in minutes.

 Get started with a free preview report today.
 There’s no need to enter your credit card information until you’re 100% sure the information you have is accurate.